What is ringworm?

 If you suspect your dog has ringworm, you must visit a veterinarian for a proper diagnosis.
 Vets may use several methods to diagnose ringworm:

-How long does it take to quarantine a dog with a ringworm?
+How long does do you quarantine a dog with a ringworm?

 It can be challenging to deal with ringworm in pets.
 Ringworm spores can stay viable for a long time, from 6 weeks to 18 months, making treatment difficult.